scala/scala.epfl.ch/README.md

 ## Infrastructure

-The site is built with a jenkins script.
+The site is built with a jenkins script triggered by any new commit in the main branch.
+The infrastructure is managed by the Scala Center.

 ## Building locally